tshenin/todo-share-backend/README.md

 - add travis
 - add service between routes and queries
 - trim and encode/decode bofore saving/returning in base
-- check jwt for todos
+- check jwt for todos update and add